-Erika Morgan: Erika has been with FBG as of April 2014 as an intern.
+Erika Morgan: Erika has been with FBG as of April 2014 as an intern and now as a contributor!
 She is a student at UMKC studying communications with an emphasis on journalism and mass media.
 She has one year left in her undergraduate program, then plans to go on and receive her Masters in Business Administration.
 She enjoys writing more than anything, but after losing 30 pounds a few years ago, she really became passionate about health and fitness.
 FBG seemed to be a perfect fit for her in order to combine her two passions.
 She really enjoys the outdoors (minus the bugs), cooking and eating, playing the piano, and she has a minor online-shopping addiction.
 And she’s also a little pet crazy with three dogs and a 20-pound cat!

 Jennifer Schlozman: Jenny is a former Weight Watchers Leader Ambassador, who lost 40 pounds pre-baby and 82 pounds post baby.
 A runner, triathlete and half-marathoner, she finds comfort in group workouts and loves finding new fit friends.
 Born and raised in the North suburbs of Chicago but now living in the Kansas City area, Jenny loves long walks in the sun, homemade meals, manicures, the sound of her husband’s voice and slow dancing with her little mister.